 The novelty came encased in plastic, and its form was neither adequate for harvesting the final remains of potato substance from the corners of its styrofoam container nor for piercing and gripping greasy chicken.
 Still, I don’t recall feeling disappointed.
-Hours later, I awoke in the middle of the night and vomited.
+(Hours later though, I awoke in the middle of the night and vomited.)

 I paid five dollars for this spork, and I kept it in a small pocket of my backpack.
 I used this spork all the time; to eat yogurt, to eat soup, to eat mac and cheese.
 What do these foods have in common?
 You eat them with a spoon, and that’s what I did, because the fork end of this utensil was nearly as useless as the disposable version of my first encounter.
 (Plus, twirling the thing around 180 degrees to eat with the end I had been using as a handle always seemed unhygienic.)
 One day, as I attempted to stir a jar of organic peanut butter, this spork snapped in half.